rawpython/remi/README.md

 The parameter host_name is now deprecated.
 The server automatically catches the address where to connect from the HTTP request.

+The event TextInput.onenter is no more supported.

+The events TextInput.onkeydown and TextInput.onkeyup are now different, and require a different listener format.
+There is an additional parameter keycode.

+The TextInput.onchange event now occurs also in case of Enter key pressed, if TextInput is single_line.

 Getting Started
 ===